Hocking College: Research

 Hocking College became one of two licensed cannabis testing laboratories for Ohio in 2018.
 In early 2018, the Ohio Department of Commerce licensed Hocking College to test Ohio's medical marijuana before it is passed through the state-regulated supply chain.
 Jonathan Cachat, Director of Laboratory Sciences, led the development of these cannabis focused initiatives.
 The college's medical and chemical laboratory, confirmed by the Ohio Department of Higher Education, tests available supplies for common cannabinoids (delta-9-THC, cannabidiol, and cannabinol), purity, potency, and chemical content.
 In July 2018, The Ohio Department of Higher Education confirmed the college's associates programs in Applied Science and Laboratory Science.
 The laboratory is located in the historic downtown area of Nelsonville.
 The lab will also be used in courses related to a new major in the associate degree in Laboratory Sciences program, Cannabis Laboratory, beginning in early 2019.

-Controversies

-2008 financial scandal

-In August 2008, the Ohio Auditor's office announced an audit of Hocking College to investigate possible financial irregularities.
-President John Light and his wife, senior vice president Roxanne DuVivier, were found to have taken money illegally from the college.
-They pled no contest to the charges, were fined, and ordered to pay restitution.

-Light was replaced by Ron Erickson, who was fired within a month for sending a campus-wide e-mail complaining about micromanagement by the board of trustees.
-Erickson was reinstated three months later.